 Samsung Galaxy Z Flip review: Performance

-That would be the Snapdragon 855 Plus, which debuted late last year in a small number of phones, including the OnePlus 7T.
+That would be the Snapdragon 855 Plus, which debuted in 2019 in a small number of phones, including the OnePlus 7T.
 Because it's the 855 and not the 865, the Z Flip cannot connect to 5G networks — though it’s still very snappy, with 8GB of RAM.
 (If you want 5G, opt for the Galaxy Z Flip 5G and its more capable Snapdragon 865 Plus chipset.)

 Additionally, a standard 256GB of storage provides plenty of space for apps, media and games.
 Forget about the microSD slot you’ll find on most Samsung flagships, though.